stellar/stellar-core/src/transactions/readme.md

 ## Thresholds

 Each operation falls under a specific threshold category: low, medium, high.
-Thresholds define the level of priviledge an operation needs in order to succeed.
+Thresholds define the level of privilege an operation needs in order to succeed.

 * Low Security:
   * AllowTrustTx
   * Used to allowing other signers to allow people to hold credit from this account but not issue it.
-* Medium Secruity:
+* Medium Security:
   * All else
 * High Security:
   * SetOptions for Signer and threshold